JureSeselj/kiteboarding-club/README.md

 * As a user, I want to be able to easily navigate through the website.
 * As a user, I want to know where the club is based.
 * As a user, I want to know what events are taking place.
+* As a user, I want to know what other people think about the club.

 ## Site owners Goals
-* Promote the kiteboarding club.
+* Promote the kiteboarding club and water sport activity.
+* Promote Croatia and area where the club is based.
 * Increase the number of members.
 * Increase rankings on search engines.